AzusaHana/KernelSU_Build_Test/README.md

 # KernelSU_Build_Test

-## Improtant Things
+## Important Things

-- Official KernelSU
+### Official KernelSU
-For **NonGKI** devices, the last officially supported version of KernelSU is **0.9.5 (11872)** (versions 1.0 and later no longer support NonGKI).
-So, please stop asking why the KernelSU version is always 11872.
+- For **NonGKI** devices, the last officially supported version of KernelSU is **0.9.5 (11872)**.
+  *(Versions 1.0 and later no longer support NonGKI, so please stop asking why the KernelSU version is always 11872.)*
+- Device-specific notes:
-For NonGKI devices with the **4.19 kernel**, only version **1.0.1 (11948)** or earlier of the official KernelSU manager is supported.
+  - **4.19 Kernel:** Only **version 1.0.1 (11948)** or earlier of the official KernelSU manager is supported.
-For NonGKI devices with the 5.4 kernel, the latest version of the official KernelSU manager is currently supported.
+  - **5.4 Kernel:** The latest version of the official KernelSU manager is currently supported.

-- Kernel Source
+### Kernel Source
-The kernel source used is entirely from the official ROM authors, with no modifications made except for the addition of KernelSU.
+- The kernel source is entirely from the official ROM authors.
+- The only modification is the addition of KernelSU.

 ## Installation Guide